“Wallflower” Care Guide: Tips for Growing Success

 Watering Needs

-Wallflowers require regular watering, especially during dry spells.
-However, it’s crucial to avoid overwatering, as they are susceptible to root rot.
-Allow the top inch of soil to dry out between waterings.
+Water Wallflowers regularly, particularly during dry spells, but be cautious to avoid overwatering, as they are susceptible to root rot.
+Allow the top inch of soil to dry out between waterings for optimal health.

 Seasonal Care Tips